jackjacobsen/tidy-data-coursera/README.md

 tidy-data-coursera
 ==================
-This script (run analysis.R) merges two data sets, which are then cleaned up and summarized which are then outputted to a new file (tidy.txt).
+This script (run analysis.R) merges two data sets, which are then cleaned up, averaged and outputted to a new file (tidy.txt).

 The script can be laid out in these main steps: